 What to Do About ERR_CONNECTION_REFUSED Error in Chrome

 ERR_CONNECTION_REFUSED is one of the common problems experienced by Chrome users while browsing through any website.
 Because this is a connectivity problem, basically, this means the requested website has refused the request to establish a connection with your endpoint.
-But there are ways to fix this bug, which was somewhat irritating for Chrome users.

 What Is ERR_CONNECTION_REFUSED Error in Chrome?